cloudmesh/cloudmesh-cc/cloudmesh/cc/service/markdown/about.md

 ## References

-Draft posters is available as ppt and PDF file.
-However, that version is no longer valid and is superseded by this document.
+A poster based on a pre-alpha version of this code is available as ppt and PDF file.
+However, that version is no longer valid and is superseded by much improved efforts.
+The code summarized in the pre-alpha version was mainly used to teach a number of students Python and how to work in a team

 * [Poster Presentation (PPTX)](https://github.com/cloudmesh/cloudmesh-cc/raw/main/documents/analytics-service.pptx)
 * [Poster Presentation (PDF)](https://github.com/cloudmesh/cloudmesh-cc/raw/main/documents/analytics-service.pdf)

-The draft posters contains inaccurate staements and descriptions.
+Please note also that the poster contains inaccurate statements and descriptions and should not be used as a reference to this work.

 ## Acknowledgments